STRATIMADMIN/stratim-playbooks/README.md

 # Book Cover

-Reserving this page for a cool visual intro
+Reserving this page for a cool visual intro.